MoonriseSoftwareCalifornia/CosmosCMS/README.md

 Cosmos stores static assets uploaded as content to the website in a **blob storage** with a **static website**.
 This is key to how Cosmos can perform so well.
 Hosting website assets this way offers several benefits:

-* Using blob storage with a static website significantly improves performance, as content is served directly from the storage, reducing server load and latency.
+* Blob storage with a static website improves performance by reducing server load and latency.
-* Additionally, blob storage provides a cost-effective and scalable solution for storing large amounts of unstructured data, such as images, videos, and documents.
+* Cost-effective and scalable for storing large amounts of unstructured data (images, videos, documents).
-* It ensures high availability and durability, meaning your assets are always accessible and protected against data loss.
+* Ensures high availability and durability, protecting against data loss.
-* This setup also simplifies deployment and maintenance, as there is no need for server-side processing, making it easier to manage and update your website.
+* Simplifies deployment and maintenance by eliminating server-side processing.

 ## Code Base

-If you are a JavaScript developer you should feel right at home with Cosmos.
-The bulk of the code (69%) is from CKEditor, GrapesJS, Monaco, Filerobot, and Filepond--all of which are JavaScript based.
+Almost 70% of the code base is JavaScript, and much of that is from CKEditor, GrapesJS, Monaco, Filerobot, and Filepond.
 Back-end logic is written in ASP.NET Core (C#), and that accounts for only 9%.
 What remains is CSS, HTML, SCSS and TypeScript.

 ![Code Base Percentages](CosmosCodeBase.png)